 SHOP OUR ONLINE STORE FOR QUALITY OLIVE OILS, ALL-NATURAL SPICES AND MORE.Print

 - Total Time: 1 hour 10 minutes

 - Yield: 4 1x

 The perfect loaded baked potato, fluffy and creamy on the inside with crispy skin and packed with flavor from toppings like Greek Tzatziki sauce, olives, tomatoes, and feta!

 - 4 large russet potatoes

-- 1-2 tsp dried oregano
+- 1-2 teaspoon dried oregano

-- 1 Homemade Greek Tzatziki Sauce Recipe
+- Greek Tzatziki Sauce (I use this recipe)

 - ½ cup chopped fresh parsley flakes